Wilfred-Muriithi/ETL-Orchestration-with-Airflow/README.md

-Based on the comprehensive analysis of your ETL Orchestration with Airflow repository, I'll now generate a professional README that highlights the project's architecture, features, and setup instructions.

 # ETL Orchestration with Airflow

 A **production-grade ETL pipeline** built with Apache Airflow, demonstrating end-to-end data orchestration, transformation, and warehouse loading with Docker containerization and robust error handling.